trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-STATUS.md

 ## Unavailable pharmacies

-If stock count data for a pharmacy is unavailable for any reason, the API response will indicate this instead of returning wrong data for that pharmacy.
+If stock status data for a pharmacy is unavailable for any reason, the API response will indicate this instead of returning wrong data for that pharmacy.
 If a pharmacist recognises that the pharmacy nearest their location fails to respond, they might tell the inquiring customer that the drug _could_ be in stock there or perhaps call the pharmacy to ask directly.